Samsung/tizen-docs/docs/guides/web/w3c/ui/transition-w.md

 - Use CPU painting:

   JavaScript performs CPU painting for a moving element for each frame at 16 ms interval using the `setTimeout()` method over the changing top-left coordinate.
-This approach does not use hardware acceleration, but only running on the CPU.
+This approach does not use hardware acceleration, only the CPU.

   1. Construct the blue box and set its position on the screen: